percona/pmm/doc/source/pmm-admin.rst

 .. rubric:: DETAILED DESCRIPTION

-When adding the |mysql| query analytics service, the |pmm-admin| tool will attempt to automatically detect the local MySQL instance and
+When adding the |mysql| query analytics service, the |pmm-admin| tool will attempt to automatically detect the local |mysql| instance and
 |mysql| superuser credentials.
 You can use options to provide this
 information, if it cannot be detected automatically.